cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 :warning: Please note that we do not provide support for Windows.
 You can certainly use virtualbox and install a newer version of ubuntu on it.

-:warning: Windows 10 Home Eddition has significant limitations at time of writing of this document.
+:warning: Windows 10 Home Edition has significant limitations at time of writing of this document.
 For example it does not allow you to use containers or proper virtualization.
-For this reason we recommend that you upgrade to Woindows 10 pro or eductaion.
-The eductaion version is available for free via IU.
-Please see IUware and share your experince in piazza about your update.
+For this reason we recommend that you upgrade to Windows 10 pro or education.
+The education version is available for free via IU.
+Please see IUware and share your experience in piazza about your update.
 Whatever you do, make a backup first.

 :warning: OSX users have typically an easy time as all TAs have access